 Ruby found the most rewarding projects to be those that made the biggest difference to the ultimate beneficiary.
 In particular she values a project in which she helped a local charity expand their electrical service and upgrade their distribution system so that they could install heating and cooling in their office building.
 Wanting to make this kind of work her core focus, she left Arup in early 2018 to volunteer with Engineers Without Borders to support UNHCR with their energy program in Ethiopia.
 Here she acted as project and construction manager for solar and battery storage mini-grids and trained refugees in the installation of the systems, electrical fundamentals and system design.

 Meanwhile Ruby established Alinga Energy Consulting so that she could bring her passion and knowledge of renewable energy, microgrids and remote energy solutions back to Australia.
-She would like to be a part of bringing reliable, affordable energy to indigenous and remote communities in Australia and the world and continue to use her specialist knowledge and experience to bring renewable energy to communities as well as continuing to work in the commercial sector.
+She is now an active participant in bringing reliable, affordable energy to Indigenous and remote communities in Australia and abroad.
+She uses her specialist knowledge and experience to bring renewable energy to communities as well as continuing to work in the commercial sector.
 Through Alinga Energy Consulting she has helped to shape energy solutions for residential developments, Indigenous communities in Australia and PNG, schools, commercial buildings and industrial facilities.